Peng-Jen/prisoners-problem/README.md

 ```bash
 streamlit run streamlit_app.py
 ```
 This will launch a web interface where you can select parameters like the number of prisoners, boxes, and strategy, and visualize the simulation results interactively.
+Users can also understand how cycle-following strategy works in detail through this interface.

 ## Tests
 To run the tests using pytest, please run the following command